j-keck/zfs-snap-diff/doc/site/content/docs/install.md

 I use [nix](https://nixos.org/nix/) to build my projects.
 The `nix` build also compiles the frontend to javascript and decode it in `pkg/webapp/bindata.go`.

--   clone this repo: `git clone -b dev https://github.com/j-keck/zfs-snap-diff`
+-   clone this repo: `git clone --depth 1 https://github.com/j-keck/zfs-snap-diff`
 -   change to the checkout directory: `cd zfs-snap-diff`
 -   build it: `nix-build -A zfs-snap-diff`